bpm5520/my_site/docs/resume.md

 * Shirley Roth Trustee Scholarship

 ### Skills
-* Knowledgable of Java and C++ coding languages
+* Knowledgeable of Java and C++ coding languages
-* Knowledgable of how computers work and can use many types of programs
+* Knowledgeable of how computers work and can use many types of programs
 * Proficient in Microsoft Word and Excel

 [Home](index.md)